 Membership in the Club shall consist of Active Family Units, which shall be defined and classified as follows:

-A. Active Family Units: An Active Family Unit is defined as one Family Unit living in the same household who has paid annual dues, when payable, for the current fiscal year.
+Active Family Units: An Active Family Unit is defined as one Family Unit living in the same household who has paid annual dues, when payable, for the current fiscal year.
 The fiscal year for the Club begins on November 1st.

 B. Special Members: Exceptions in specific instances in a Family Unit other than specified; an individual whose residence is in the same household but not a member shall be considered a "special member".
 Such a membership shall be approved by the Board of Directors, and their decision shall be final.
 A special member may not include a separate family unit consisting of husband, wife, or children whose residence is in the same household as that of an Active Member.

-Members:member 23
+C. Care Dependent Members: A child of an Active member 23 years of age and above living in the same household due to a documented disability.

 3.4

-Active members shall be permitted to have guests as prescribed in Article VIII.
+Members of an Active Family Unit shall be permitted to have guests as prescribed in Article VIII.

 3.5

-The number of active family memberships shall be established at 300 active family units.
-At the discretion of the Board of Directors, total active family memberships may be increased to a maximum of 350.
+The number of annual memberships shall be established at 300 Active Family Units.
+At the discretion of the Board of Directors, total Active Family Units may be increased to a maximum of 350.

 Annual active membership in the club shall be filled beginning with those family units who have remained current relative to the last annual dues payment.
 In the event the active membership has not been filled by the dues payable date for the current fiscal year, former active members will then be given preference over prospective new members.